Too many content creators focus on building a strong social media presence instead of prioritizing their list building efforts.

 Use email sign-up forms in multiple places on your website

-If you plan to only use one email sign-up form on your website, you’ll be seriously hurting your opportunities to convert blog readers and website visitors into email subscribers.
+If you plan to use only one email sign-up form on your website, you’ll seriously limit your opportunities to convert blog readers and website visitors into email subscribers.

 Let’s say you decided to include an email opt-in form on your Home page.
 That’s a great place to build your email list with a lead magnet offer, but not everyone who visits your website will be coming from your Home page.
 Some people may visit your website through a specific landing page or blog post.

-Here’s a really great example of how this can work.
-When you first visit Eden Fried’s blog, you’ll notice that you are greeted right away by an email sign-up form in her blog sidebar that offers a free downloadable offer to her blog readers.
+Below is a great example of how this can work.
+When you first visit Eden Fried’s blog, you are greeted right away by an email sign-up form in her blog sidebar that offers a free download.

-By giving her their email address, they will immediately receive her Digital Product Roadmap.
-Her CTA is simple and she makes the offer stronger by including that readers can generate their first $1,000 in just 90 days.
+By giving her an email address, site visitors will immediately receive her Digital Product Roadmap.
+Her CTA is simple, and she strengthens the offer by noting that readers can generate their first $1,000 in just 90 days.

-You’ll also notice that she has a yellow CTA button in her top navigation bar that says “Download First 1k” that directs her blog readers to the same offer.
+She has a yellow CTA button in her top navigation bar that says “Download First 1k,” which directs her blog readers to the same offer.
 She is definitely optimizing her website with this specific lead magnet.

-So we see that she has used the lead magnet in her blog sidebar and navigation bar, but she doesn’t stop there.
-Eden also includes an email sign-up form within the content of her blog post that points to the same offer.
+She doesn’t stop there.
+Eden also includes an email sign-up form within the content of her blog post, pointing to the same offer.

-This time, Eden gives a visual screenshot of what the ebook cover design looks like to help her lead magnet stand out amongst the text content.
-The red CTA button also helps to make a statement as her blog readers are scrolling through the article.
+This time, Eden gives a visual screenshot of what the ebook cover design looks like to help her lead magnet stand out from the text content.
+The red CTA button makes a statement as her blog readers are scrolling through the article.

-You’ll also notice the description copy is different than what you see her use on her blog sidebar.
+Notice the description copy is different from what you see on her blog sidebar.
 This distinction is important because when you are sprinkling mentions of the same offer throughout your website, you don’t want to use the same copywriting.
 Your audience will scroll right past the email sign-up form if they notice you are using duplicate content throughout your site.

-The rest of her blog post is focused on the content topic until you reach the end.
-When Eden concludes her blog post, she also adds in one last email sign-up form for people who enjoyed her content enough to read until the end.
+The rest of her blog post focuses on the content topic until the end.
+When Eden concludes her blog post, she adds another email sign-up form for people who enjoyed her content enough to read the entire post.

-This final email sign-up form is for blog readers who may have needed to read more of her content in order to trust her enough to opt-in for the Digital Product Roadmap.
-She also adds one last personal detail in the title of her copy that mentions “How I quit my job and bailed on law school” which will strengthen her relationship with new email subscribers.
+This final email sign-up form is for blog readers who may have needed to read more of her content before trusting her enough to opt-in for the Digital Product Roadmap.
+She adds one last personal detail in the title of her copy: “How I quit my job and bailed on law school,” which will strengthen her relationship with new email subscribers.